petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-fragments-to-build-forms.md

 ## Supported Field Types for Form Components

-Each form fragment can support one or more object field type.
+Each form fragment can support one or more object field types.
 The default form components support these fields.

 | Form Fragment    | Object Field Types                                |
 |:-----------------|:--------------------------------------------------|